Pedro Pardo de Cela

 Pedro Pardo de Cela Rodriguez de Aguiar e Ribadeneyra (died October 3, 1483) was a fifteenth century Marshal of Galicia, son of Joam Nunes Pardo, senhor da Torre Cela and Dona Teresa Rodriguez de Aguiar.

 He was beheaded on October 3, 1483, along with his son Peter, in front of the cathedral of Mondoñedo by order of the Catholic Monarchs.

 Biography

 Pedro Pardo de Cela was a feudal lord.
 He was a supporter of Joanna la Beltraneja of Portugal.
 The death of her father, Henry IV of Castile was followed by new kings of Castile, Isabella I of Castile and her husband, Ferdinand II of Aragon.

-Pardo was married to the daughter of the first Earl of Lemos, Isabel Perez Osorio.
-The latter came with his uncle, Pedro Enríquez, bishop of Mondoñedo, where Pardo de Cela was merino representing the House of Lemos.
-Enriquez gave her a wedding dowry in 1441 including the bishopric's revenues, except those needed for their livelihood, made up mostly of castles and fortresses, counting the reconstructed castle Frouxeira.
+Pardo was married to Isabel Perez Osorio (or Isabel de Castro) supposedly the daughter of the first Earl of Lemos, which is highly doubtful today.

+The latter came to Mondoñedo with Pedro's uncle, Pedro Enríquez, bishop of Mondoñedo, where Pardo de Cela was merino representing the House of Lemos.
+Enriquez gave her a wedding dowry in 1441 including the bishopric's revenues, except those needed for their livelihood, made up mostly of castles and fortresses, counting the reconstructed castle of Frouxeira.